benjypng/logseq-tweet-plugin/README.md

 6. If you only have 1 block, you will be sending just 1 tweet.

 7. If you have multiple blocks, you will be sending a tweet thread.

+## Deleting tweets & tweet threads

+Once you have tweeted, the tweet button would disappear and be replaced by the date/time stamp of the tweet/thread, and a link to the tweet (or first tweet of the thread).
+To delete this tweet/thread, right click on the block and select `Delete Tweet`.

 # How to get your Twitter keys, secrets and tokens